thinkshout/thinkshout/_case_studies/center-for-reproductive-rights.md

   - section-title: "A partnership rooted in mutual respect."
     section-description: |
       Projects with many stakeholders involved, an enormous amount of content, and a hard deadline are only possible with extraordinary client partnerships— which is exactly what we found in the Center’s team.
 ThinkShout recognizes what a privilege it is to work with organizations like [The Center for Reproductive Rights](https://reproductiverights.org/worldabortionlaws), especially now, when access to abortion here in the United States is brutally under attack.
-We’re proud of the move from Flash to Drupal 8, glad to have implemented improved functionality and design for core audiences, and encouraged by the post-launch analytics we’re seeing so far, but most importantly, we’re thankful for The Center’s work and humbled by our partnership.
+We’re proud of the move from Flash to Drupal 8, glad to have implemented improved functionality and design for core audiences, and encouraged by the post-launch analytics.
+Most importantly, we’re thankful for The Center’s work and humbled by our partnership.

 cs-cta-text: Launch Site